datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Publishing the dataset to GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. importantnote:: Demo needs a GitHub account or alternative

-   The upcoming part requires a GitHub account.
-If you do not have one you can either

-   - Create one now -- it is fast, free, and you can get rid of it afterwards, if you want to.
-   - Or exchange the command ``create-sibling-github`` with ``create-sibling-gitlab`` if you have a GitLab account instead of a GitHub account (checkout `the documentation <http://docs.datalad.org/en/stable/generated/man/datalad-create-sibling-gitlab.html>`_ for differences in invocation beforehand, though).
-   - Decide to not follow along.

 For this, you need to

 - create a repository for this dataset on GitHub,